apache/nuttx/configs/README.txt

 		  to release a count on a semaphore.
 This value may be set to zero if no more than one thread is expected to wait for a semaphore.
+		CONFIG_FDCLONE_DISABLE.
+Disable cloning of all file descriptors by task_create() when a new task is started.
+		CONFIG_FDCLONE_STDIO.
+Disable cloning of all but the first three file descriptors (stdin, stdout, stderr) by task_create() when a new task is started.
+		CONFIG_SDCLONE_DISABLE.
+Disable cloning of all socket
+		  desciptors by task_create() when a new task is started.

 	The following can be used to disable categories of APIs supported by the OS.
 If the compiler supports weak functions, then it